-While the curriculum is intended to be used in full over 8 sessions, facilitators can “pick and choose” units if they do not have enough training time set aside.
+While the curriculum is intended to be used in full over eight sessions, facilitators can select certain units if they have time limitations preventing them from doing the full training.

-Need more ideas?
-Choose a session to use at a professional development staff meeting, conduct a lesson with teachers and madrichim together or select an activity to demonstrate to your lay leaders how you are making inclusion a priority.
+Choose a session to use at a professional development staff meeting, conduct a lesson with teachers and madrichim together or select an activity to demonstrate to your lay leaders how your congregational school is making inclusion a priority.